SirCryptic/SirCryptic/README.md

 - 🔭 I’m currently working on Nothing As Of This Minute In Time.
 - 🌱 I’m currently learning Random Things.
-- 📫 How to reach me: Discord ID: WizzWow#7198
 - ⚡ Fun fact: I Love To Automate Random Things Using Bash & Everything i code is a specific interest.